roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-10 ****** bysadkins116© I want to thank everyone for their comments and suggestions.
+I want to thank everyone for their comments and suggestions.
 They have helped even if the suggestions are not included.
 As I have said before, this is my first attempt at writing anything let alone an erotic story.
 Posting this and getting the comments make my day.
 Even the negative ones, as this means at least someone has read my story.
 Many thanks for the volunteer editors helping me get through this.